-Name Ray Robinson Email Street address 11a Puna Road, Wangi Wangi NSW 2267 Postal address (if different) PO Box 1116, Toronto NSW 2283 Are you an individual representing an organisation Yes If you are representing an organisation, please name it Mine Managers Association of Australia Inc Privacy - please tick if appropriat e ☐ I consent to my submission being published in full ☐ I consent to my submission being published excluding personal information ☐ I do not want my submissic on published on the NSW Resources Regulator website

-DO YOU HAVE ANY COMMENTS ON THE QUESTIONS BELOW?
-Are the proposed changes to experience requirements We have no concerns related to the length of practical experience required but we do with the supervision element. adequate?
+Name Ray Robinson Email Street address 11a Puna Road, Wangi Wangi NSW 2267 Postal address (if different) PO Box 1116, Toronto NSW 2283 Are you an individual representing an organisation Yes If you are representing an organisation, please name it Mine Managers Association of Australia Inc Privacy - please tick if appropriate e ☐ I do not want my submissio being published excluding personal information on published on the NSW Resources Regulator website DO VOLLHAVE ANY COMMENTS DO TOO HAVE ANY COMMENTS ON THE QUESTIONS BELOW?
+Are the proposed changes to experience requirements adequate?
+We have no concerns related to the length of practical experience required but we do with the supervision element.
 We assume that it has been considered that a graduate will take at a minimum of at least five years from graduation to achieve the prerequisites to become a manager of mining engineering but could be appointed as a mine manager directly after graduation as that position requires no qualification.
 Indeed, the mine manager need not have any qualification in mining of any kind.
-Is the inclusion of supervision experience and the proposed length of supervision experience appropriate? that position requires no qualification.
-Indeed, the mine manager for that area of the mine?
-Will this supervisory experience fulfil the requirement?

 It is difficult to contemplate supervisory roles when statutorily qualified deputies normally fill those roles unless some 'leading hand' role can be designed.
 Are the recommended experience activities appropriate, specifically, being present at extraction?
 In our opinion, yes.
 Do you have any comments of a general nature?
 We do find it somewhat incongruous that certificates of competence are being enhanced, which we fully support, however, the position of mine manager or the most senior company official onsite is not required to have a qualification to their name.
 This, we believe, ignores the history of the coal industry.
 Innumerable inquiries and commissions have recommended that certificates of competence are critical and that the standards should be to the highest level and yet the person most influential on a mine site does not require any competence in mining.
-We also have issues with the removal of Part A of the mine manager's exam's written component.
+We also have issues with the removal of Part A of the Mine Manager's exam's written component.
 This will effectively eliminate all apart from degree candidates.
 However, as that is not part of this consultation document we will expand on that concern under separate cover.